 Are you wanting to create dedicated learning areas in your home, but just don't have the space?
 Whether you are a Childcare Provider without a "dedicated" daycare space, or a parent homeschooling your preschool aged child looking for tips on how to create learning spaces in your shared living space-look no further!
 Below you find 11 tips to help make this a reality for you.

 Tip 1: Storage

-Although it's rarely talked about -one of the key areas in any Daycare is storage.
+Although it's rarely talked about -one of the key areas in creating learning spaces is storage.
 You will need it.
-Even if you have a dedicated space you will still need storage to rotate your toys, hold your supplies etc.
+Even if you have a dedicated learning space you will still need storage to rotate your toys, and hold your supplies.

 Under bed storage is also a great option for those who might be limited on space.
-If you have a small bedroom that isn't sufficient enough to use as a "Play Room", consider dedicating it to storage.
-The concept with utilizing your storage is to keep everything stored out of sight-and then rotate the items in and out of your living space.
+If you have a small bedroom that isn't sufficient enough to use, consider dedicating it to storage.
+The concept with utilizing your storage is to keep everything stored out of sight-and then rotate your learning items in and out of your living space.

 This window seat tutorial featured on Mommy Vignettes provides a ton of storage and still maintains a sense of style.

 Tip 2: Learning spaces don't need to be "Huge"

 Go small.
 You can still create learning spaces in a small area without the need to designate a huge area to it.

 Re-create things, but make them smaller such as just using a Cookie tray instead of creating a large Magnet Wall.